ARIA Award for Song of the Year (Songwriter)

 The ARIA Music Award for Song of the Year (Songwriter) was an award presented at the annual ARIA Music Awards, which recognises "the many achievements of Aussie artists across all music genres", since 1987.
 It was awarded by the Australian Recording Industry Association (ARIA), an organisation whose aim is "to advance the interests of the Australian record industry."

 Song of the Year (Songwriter) was given as an industry voted award from 1987 until 1998, when it was discontinued.
-Crowded House won the award twice, making them the most awarded artists in the category.
+Crowded House were both the only artist to win the award twice and the only artist to receive more than two nominations in this category, with five.
+Members Neil and Tim Finn were also the only musicians nominated both as solo artists and members of a group.
+Savage Garden were the only artist to receive two nominations in the same year, as in 1997 they won for "To the Moon and Back" and were also nominated for "Truly Madly Deeply", though in 1994 Tim Finn was nominated both as a solo artist and a member of Crowded House.

 The ARIA Award for Single of the Year was renamed to Song of the Year in 2012.

 Winners and nominees

 In the following table, the winner is highlighted in a separate colour, and boldface; the nominees are those that are not highlighted or in boldface.
 All reliable sources used in this article make no mention of other nominees for the year 1987.